akrzemi1/__sandbox__/string_view_ctor.md

 #### 6.2.2.
 Null pointer as a symptom of a bug

 Many commercial programs and online services will give you a "null pointer dereference" error message and fail to process your task.
 This problem is quite popular even nowadays, not limited to C++.
-The ability to detect this problem and remove it on time is important.
+The ability to detect this problem and remove it in time is important.
 In such cases dereferencing a null pointer is not the source of the problem, it is just a symptom of one.
 The source of the problem is that we are passing a null pointer value where we are not supposed to.
 This happens due to omission of the programmer, for instance:

 ```c++